knathanieltucker/startup-learnings/learnings/incrementalism.md

 By being incremental you focus on the core use cases and make your product with those in mind.
 This focus in itself can be a massive boon to other areas of your business.

+### **Build At Your Scale + 1**

+Good artists copy and the great artist steal.
+You'll find yourself doing the same thing at startups.
+Copying features from other startups in related categories can be a great way to leapfrog their progress.
+However it leads to a trap.

+Copying things from startups that are too far ahead of you can have you over building very easily.
+Copying complex designs from a series D startup when you're still a series seed, creates a ton of extra work every time you iterate on that feature.
+And believe me you'll be iterating a lot.

+The simple advice is only copy things from your competitors that are one or two stages ahead of you.
+This way you're Still leapfrogging, but you're not tying yourself to complexity that you can't afford to maintain.

 ### **Small Victories**